Linear superposition as a core theorem of quantum empiricism: About interpretations

-J.~Bub and I.~Pitowsky, on p.~453 of \cite{saunders}, do insist that presumptions ``about the ontological significance of the quantum state and about the dynamical account of how measurement outcomes come about, should be rejected as unwarranted dogmas about quantum mechanics''.
+The point here, put very briefly, is that the measuring `problem' is one of principle, not of practice.
+Expressed by Bell's words, ``the word [measurement] has had such a damaging effect on the discussion, that \ldots\ it should now be banned altogether in quantum mechanics'' \cite[p.~216]{bell}.
+J.~Bub and I.~Pitowsky do insist in the book \cite[p.~453]{saunders} that presumptions ``about the ontological significance of the quantum state and about the dynamical account of how measurement outcomes come about, should be rejected as unwarranted dogmas about quantum mechanics''.

-Again (see p.~\pageref{povtor} and sect.~\ref{phys}), direct or indirect attempts to physically\OK\ characterize the state function---like \hbox{$\ket{{}\text{dead}}\h+\ket{{}\text{alive}}$}---are hopeless, since it is the very \texttt{DataSource}/""information around which all corresponding objects and the language phrases---readings, frequencies and other quantities---are only slated to create.
-It is impossible to `reconcile' the (nonclassical) concept of a quantum state with any its \emph{observational prototypes}. \begin{itemize} \item It is not allowed to handle this term in the way we are doing this with a state in the classical physics; even philosophically (see the selected theses at the end of sect.~\ref{StatPh} and at the beginning of sect.~\ref{MM}). \end{itemize} The appeals regarding the irrelevance of the projective postulate are often encountered in the literature, though \cite{hartle, slavnov3, lipkin, klyshko, peres0, gottfried, ludwig3, ludwig4, ludwig5}.

 Another example of circular logic is the critiqued \cite{home, stapp, stapp2} meaning of the phrase ``an ensemble of similarly prepared systems'' \cite{ballentine, home, saunders}.
-The complete revision of this idea, as was set forth above, does, in fact, demonstrate that, like in the ensemble approaches, ``\qm\ is a usual statistical theory'' \cite{ballentine}, \cite[p.~123]{ludwig5}, \cite[p.~223]{mises}, \cite{ballentine2, hren1, allah, ludwig3, ludwig5, silverman, moyal, muynck} with a frequency content of the randomness and with the classical logic \cite{ludwig5} but with a different mathematics of statistic's calculus.
-It is different due to the fact that the theory is not tied, as in classical description, to the notion of an observable quantity, and the $\nu$'s are calculated through the `other/""abstract' numbers \cite{brezhnev}.
-However, for the same reason the emphasizing of a close resemblance with the classical statistical mechanics \cite{faddeev, mackey}, \cite[p.~72]{everett} or `explanations' with coins/""dice/""cards \etc\ are in error.
+The revision of this (by and large correct) idea, as was set forth above, does actually demonstrate that, like in the ensemble approaches, ``quantum mechanics is a \emph{statistical} theory'' \cite[p.~2]{muynck}, \cite[p.~123]{ludwig5}, \cite[p.~223]{mises}, \cite{ballentine, ballentine2, hren1, allah, ludwig3, ludwig5, silverman, moyal} with a frequency content of the randomness and the classical logic \cite{ludwig5} but with a different math"=calculus of the statistical weights.
+The ``different'' is due to the fact that the theory is not tied, as in the classical description, to the notion of an observable quantity, and the $\fr$'s are calculated from the `other/"!abstract' numbers \cite{br2}.
+However, for the same reason, emphasizing a close resemblance with the statistical mechanics \cite{faddeev, mackey}, \cite[p.~72]{everett} and `explanations' with playing cards/"!dice, coins/"!balls/"!\ldots/"!urns/"!`socks' \cite[Ch.~16]{bell} or with the classical phenomena""---unusual as it may sound---are in error.
+The case in point is not a drastic dismissal of the classical ideas, but rather a `quantum audit' of the classical"=physics language \cite[sect.~8]{br3}.
+The correct `audit' of the classical is a \emph{re}creating of this very classical: